George Schlager Welsh: Professional career

-Following the receipt of his PhD in Clinical Psychology from the University of Minnesota in 1949, Dr. G. S. Welsh worked for the Veterans’ Administration in the Bay Area and served as assessment researcher at the Institute for Personality Assessment and Research at UC Berkeley.
+Following the receipt of his PhD in clinical psychology from the University of Minnesota in 1949, Welsh worked for the Veterans’ Administration in the Bay Area and served as assessment researcher at the Institute for Personality Assessment and Research at UC Berkeley.
 When at UC Berkeley, he developed close relationships with Harrison G. Gough and Frank Barron.
 He began collaborating with Gough and Barron on researching personality assessment and the nature of creativity.
 These interests and collaborations continued throughout Welsh's life.

 Welsh realized the non-verbal MMPI he created while working on his PhD may be tapping into something besides psychopathology and emotional disorders.
 He began exploring the idea that it may be tapping into creativity, something that is often very closely linked with psychopathology.

 In 1959, Welsh developed the Welsh Figure Preference Test, as a modified version of the non-verbal MMPI.
 The purpose of this test was to measure or predict creativity.
 Similar to the non-verbal MMPI, this test consisted of 400 black and white figures, which participants were to indicate which ones they liked and disliked.
 Welsh classified these various figures as “creative,” meaning they were complex and asymmetric, and “not creative,” meaning they were simple and symmetric.
 Liking more creative pictures was thought to be indicative of a more creative personality.

 The next step was the creation of the Barron-Welsh art scale.

 In 1963, Welsh collaborated with Frank Barron in the creation of the Barron-Welsh Art Scale.
 This consists of 86 line drawings; respondents indicate whether they "like" or "dislike" each one.
 As on the older measure, preference for more complex, asymmetric images is considered to reflect a more creative personality.
 The test, which remains available through Mindgarden, has been utilized in over 90 peer-reviewed journal articles listed by PsycINFO as of early 2019.